Table of Contents

 Originally for animal water supplying troughs under gravity, I will use them for irrigation.
 I don't have stock animals and have upturned the existing trough to stop the dogs from drinking out of it, mainly because standing water attracts snakes that are often found in troughs.

 Combined the two tanks hold approximately 80,000 litres.
 I will need to keep my eye on the older tank to check for leaks.
 There is a slow leak low down that I think can be fixed but the whole tank may need to be lined.
+Turns out it's not worth lining the leaky tank so it'll stay as it is for now.

 The current water supply schematic and detailed description is here.